blowb/blowb-doc/install-internet-service-docker/prosody.rst

    EEOOFF
    EOF

-You can create additional configuration host configurations if you need to host more than one domain.
+We can create additional configuration host configurations if more than one domains will be hosted.

 To start the container:
 ::